USDA-SCINet/scinet-site/pages/guides/unlisted/logingov.md

 ![]({{ site.baseurl }}/assets/img/guides/access/login.gov screenshots/link-login.gov.png)

-- Once you have successfully authenticated with Login.gov, you should be redirected to the web-based interface you are attempting to accesss (e.g., Open OnDemand) or, if you are authenticating via SSH, you should see a similar image to the successful logins for LincPass/Yubikey:
+- Once you have successfully authenticated with Login.gov, you should be redirected to the web-based interface you are attempting to accesss (e.g., Open OnDemand) or, if you are authenticating via SSH, you should see a similar image to the successful logins for LincPass:

 ![]({{ site.baseurl }}/assets/img/guides/access/login.gov screenshots/login-success.png)